vcflib/bio-vcf/README.md

 ## Set analysis

-Note: ifilters and special functions have not yet been implemented!
+Note: special functions have not yet been implemented!
-Use --sfilter-sample and --sfilter for now.

 bio-vcf allows for set analysis.
 With the complement filter, for example, samples are selected that evaluate to true, all others should